Tsakhiagiin Elbegdorj: Abolition of capital punishment

 Elbegdorj stated "Capital punishment is wrong–it degrades human dignity.
 It brings no peace to society.
-It does not deter crime and does not lift up mankind," in his speech at the High-Level Meeting on the Rule of Law of the 67th session of the United Nations General Assembly on 24 September 2012.
+It does not deter crime and does not lift up mankind," at the High-Level Meeting on the Rule of Law of the 67th session of the United Nations General Assembly on 24 September 2012.
 "By ratifying the Second Optional Protocol Mongolia would add yet one more country in the world community to fully abolish the death penalty.
 Pardoning a life does not mean pardoning a penalty.
-The punishment for serious and cruel felonies must be severe, and must be just.
-However, I do not think it is just to deprive any citizens of life in the name of state.
+The punishment for serious and cruel felonies must be severe and must be just.
+However, I do not think it is just to deprive any citizens of life in the name of the state.
 The right to life is one of the fundamental rights of a human being and cannot depend on anyone, not even on the head of state.
 The state should respect very fundamental human rights, and secure them by law," Elbegdorj pointed out in his greeting to the delegation of the 5th international meeting of Justice Ministers on 18 May 2010.

-Four months after Elbegdorj's announcement of a moratorium of death penalty by his pardon, a survey was conducted among Mongolian legal academics asking whether it is right or wrong to abolish death penalty in Mongolia.
+Four months after Elbegdorj's announcement of a moratorium on the death penalty by his pardon, a survey was conducted among Mongolian legal academics asking whether it is right or wrong to abolish the death penalty in Mongolia.
 83% of the survey participants responded that it was wrong.
 They criticized "By pardoning death row inmates, the Mongolian President directly interferes in criminal procedures.
 Nobody has the right to change court rulings."
 According to Article 33.1.8 of the Constitution, the Mongolian president has the prerogative "to grant pardon."
 Some academics and critics considered that it is too early and wrong to abolish death penalty in Mongolia, explaining that murder crimes are becoming too brutal and severe since the death penalty would not be implemented.

 Despite much criticism from domestic conservative politicians, the opposition, and critics, Elbegdorj's decision was positively received internationally.
 Amnesty International noted "President Elbegdorj's actions demonstrate commitment to the protection of human rights and set a good example for other Asian countries in the region," on 18 February 2010.
 International organization "Hands off Cain" awarded Elbegdorj with "Abolitionist of the Year 2011" noting Mongolia as an example that fosters the right to life among Asian countries.

 Finally, in 2012, the Mongolian parliament amended a law to join the Second Optional Protocol to the International Covenant on Civil and Political Rights, making Mongolia a state party to the convention and reinforcing the country's commitment to the abolition of capital punishment.

 For the 6th World Congress Against the Death Penalty in June 2016, President Elbegdorj sent a video message in which he stands up against capital punishment and shares his views and taken actions to fully abolish death penalty in Mongolia.
 He did share the same views during his visit to Strasbourg in 2015 addressing the European Parliament.